engenegr/plugin-hosted-channels/README.md

 Once Eclair node has in-flight payments in HCs it must always be launched with HC plugin after restarts, otherwise money loss may happen.
 If one wishes to stop using an HC plugin then one should first make sure there are no in-flight HTLCs left in HCs.

+HC plugin `0.6.2` can only work with Eclair `0.6.2`, HC plugin updates are expected to be released shortly after base Eclair releases.